2009 Florida Gators football team: Troy

 The Florida Gators met the Troy Trojans in Gainesville, Florida.
 After a slow start, the Gators scored four times in the second quarter before cruising to a 56–6 victory.

 Tennessee

 In what may have been the most talked about game all pre-season, the Florida Gators and Tennessee Volunteers met in Gainesville, Florida.
 Most of the pre-game talk surrounded comments made by Volunteer's head coach Lane Kiffin.
 The game remained close until the end with the Gators holding on for a 23–13 victory.

 Kentucky

-Pregame Line: -20.5

 In their first road game of the season, the Florida Gators traveled to Lexington, Kentucky to face the Wildcats.
 The Gators quickly took at 31–0 lead in the first quarter before going on to win 41–7.
 The biggest news story to come out of the game was a concussion suffered by Tim Tebow during the third quarter.
 Tebow spent the night in a Lexington hospital; returning two weeks later for Florida's 13–3 win at LSU.